 In cases such as these, proving that a physician failed to provide proper care may be relatively straightforward.
 However, many patients may suffer injuries because of mistakes that are less egregious, though no less harmful.
 These patients may be able to seek recourse through medical malpractice lawsuits.
 In these cases, though, it may be difficult to prove that a physician’s care fell below acceptable standards.

 Medical treatment usually depends on subjective decisions, which are made under time constraints or based on limited knowledge.
 As a result, victims of medical negligence often must use testimony from an expert witness to prove that mistakes were preventable.
 The testimony of an expert can help show that a medical professional did not act reasonably, given the circumstances.

 Documenting medical negligence or malpractice may be challenging even in cases where a medical professional’s fault seems clear.
 Considering this, injury victims or surviving family members often can benefit from seeking legal advice.
-An attorney may be able to explain a victim’s rights and potential options for seeking recourse.
+An Orange County personal injury attorney may be able to explain a victim’s rights and potential options for seeking recourse.

 Keywords: hospital, negligence, malpractice